Update: How the Latest Ruling on Farhy v. Commissioner Could Affect Your Penalty Assessments

 You should move quickly to take advantage of the court’s decision, as there is a two-year statute of limitations from the time a tax is paid to make a protective claim for a refund.
 It’s likely this legislation wouldn’t affect refund claims since that would be governed by the law that existed when the penalties were assessed.
 Note that per IRC section 6665(a)(2), there is no distinction between payments of tax, addition to tax, penalties, or interest — so all items are treated as tax.

 If you’ve previously paid the $10,000 penalty, it’s important to file your protective claim now, unless you’ve entered into an agreement with the IRS to extend the statute of limitations, which can occur during an examination.
-Requesting a refund won’t ever hurt, but some practitioners believe the IRS may try to keep any penalty money it collected, even if the assessment is invalid— because, in its eyes, the claim may not be.
-Just know, you can file your protective claim for a refund but may not get it, at least not any time soon.
+Requesting a refund won’t ever hurt, but some practitioners believe the IRS may try to keep any penalty money it collected, even if the assessment is invalid — because, in its eyes, the claim may not be.
+Just know, you can file your protective claim for a refund, but may not get it (at least not any time soon).

-The Farhy decision could likewise be applied to other US IRS forms, such as 5472, 8865, 8938, 926, 8858, 8854, and some argue the Farhy decision may also be applied to IRS Form 3520.
+The Farhy decision could likewise be applied to other US IRS forms, such as 5472, 8865, 8938, 926, 8858, 8854.
+Some argue the Farhy decision may also be applied to IRS Form 3520.

-How MGO can help
+How MGO Can Help

 Only time will tell if the court’s decision will open the government up to additional criticisms for other penalty assessments.
 If you have paid your penalties and are wondering what your current options are, MGO’s experienced International Tax team can help you determine if you’re eligible to file a refund claim.